Learn to Speak Persian: Your Complete Guide to the Farsi Language

 In Persian, unlike English, today’s literary form of the language hasn’t changed for centuries.
 A modern speaker can still read and understand an original text written a thousand years ago.

 There’s modern culture too.
 Iran’s film scene in particular is intensely strong.
 With the Hollywood staples of sex and violence banned, filmic artistry through dialogue and story has flourished.
-Iranian director Asghar Farhadi recently won the Best Foreign Language Oscar for his film A Separation.
+You can check out A Separation.
+Iranian director Asghar Farhadi won the Best Foreign Language Oscar for this movie

 How Difficult Is Persian?